When to Visit Kyoto, Japan: Best & Worst Times (2023)

 However, as you might’ve sensed by the fact that all of that is past tense, we are strongly recommending peak cherry blossom and fall colors seasons as the best times to visit Kyoto.
 It is going to take at least a year for tourism numbers to rebound, especially international travel.
 Consequently, the coming fall colors and sakura crowds will be a fraction of what they were previously.

-The above month by month crowd trends for Kyoto will hold true in 2023, but relative to other months within the year–not past years.
+The above month by month crowd trends for Kyoto will hold true in 2024, but relative to other months within the year–not past years.
 It’s safe to expect both more pent-up demand among international and domestic travelers within Japan as people become fatigued from restrictions and are more ready to move on with life.
-Consequently, it’s likely that all months in 2023 will be busier than they were back in 2019 (and certainly busier than the last three years!)
-It’s all relative.

 With that said, if you want to err on the side of caution and avoid Kyoto crowds to the greatest extent possible, aim for a “best of both worlds” experience.
 For that, we’d recommend visiting just before or after these peaks.
 In the case of cherry blossom season, we favor going after the blossoms have peaked, following the second week of April.
 We prefer this over late March (both of which are moderate, crowd-wise) since the weather is nicer and the scenery is a bit more vibrant with the green of spring.